yaroslavgladkov/learning-library/claude-2/claude-2-exploring-meanings.md

-# Provide detailed explanation of what is invariant?
+# Provide detailed explanation of what invariant is

 An invariant is a property of a system, algorithm, function, or mathematical object that remains constant or unchanged even as that system or object goes through changes or transformations.
 Some key points about invariants: